-This month I had the opportunity to try out another coffee brewer.
-The Stagg [X] Pour-Over Coffee Dripper by Fellow is a flat-bottom Pour-Over coffee brewer that uses custom filters.
+This month, I had the opportunity to try out another coffee brewer.
+The Stagg [X] Pour-Over Coffee Dripper by Fellow is a flat-bottom coffee brewer with custom filters.
 There is a larger model called the [XF].
-When you go to purchase a Stagg, you will have the option to buy the Dripper Set, which includes a clear 10-ounce tasting glass.
+When you go to purchase a Stagg, you can buy the Dripper Set, which includes a clear 10-ounce tasting glass.
 The coffee will brew directly into the glass.

 For this review and tutorial, I used the [X].
 There are things I liked and didn’t like about the Stagg.
 Before I render a verdict, let’s make some coffee.

 The Stagg Dripper is a flat-bottom pour-over with 10 tiny holes.
-In this photo, you are looking at the bottom of the dripper upside-down.
+In this photo, you are looking upside-down at the bottom of the dripper.
 I’ve added a US dime for scale.

 The Equipment

-From the photo below, you can see that the Stagg Dripper collapses into a small space, which is pretty sweet, especially if you wish to travel with it.
-I don’t have their 10-ounce tasting glass or carafe, so I found a small glass jar with markings on the side that would let me see how much coffee has been brewed.
+The photo below shows that the Stagg Dripper collapses into a small space, which is pretty sweet, especially if you wish to travel with it.
+I don’t have their 10-ounce tasting glass or carafe, so I found a small glass jar with markings on the side to let me see how much coffee has been brewed.

 At first, I tried brewing directly into a short drinking glass, but I found the Stagg dropped too far into the cup.
 Also, I wanted an easy way to measure the volume of brewed coffee.
 Thankfully, I found a small jar that tracked milliliters on the side.
 If you purchase the Kit version of the Stagg, you won’t need to deal with this as the glass fits the Stagg precisely and is the perfect volume.